gmcgoldr/algorand-tut/README.md

 # An Algorand Tutorial

+NOTE: all code in this respository is experiemental at best.
+It is largely untested and should not be used in its current state.

 This is part tutorial, part exploration of the Alogrand developer experience.
 This code base started out with the objective: learn enough Algorand tooling and APIs to write a smart contract with voting mechanics,